 In this section, we discuss color evolution of kilonova and afterglow emissions, which would be helpful to identify these transients using future multiwavelength observations.
 Despite the fast evolution of kilonova and afterglow emissions, some of these transients might have been recorded in the archival data of survey projects.
 Color evolution analyses might help to identify them if multi-color data are available.

 In Figure \ref{fig6}, we show the $griJ$-band fading rates of AT2017gfo, the total emission of the modeled GW170817-like kilonova and afterglow along three lines of sight (i.e., $\sin\theta_{\rm v} = 0.0,\,0.1,\,{\rm and}\,0.2$), and some other well studied rapid-evolving transients, including AT2018cow \citep{prentice2018,perley2019}, AT2018kzr \citep{mcbrien2019}, ATLAS19dqr \citep{chen2020}, and SN2004eo \citep[SN Ia;][]{mazzali2008}.
 The fading rate of each transient is fitted by a polynomial function.
-One can directly use fading rates to reject supernovae which comprises the majority of the transient survey background. \cite{andreoni2021,andreoni2021b} intended to select kilonova and afterglow candidates from survey database by considering recorded sources having significant fading rates faster than $0.3\,{\rm mag}\,{\rm day}^{-1}$.
-However, as shown in Figure \ref{fig6}, this selection condition may hardly reject other types of fast-evolving transients.
-Compared with other fast-evolving optical transients except for SN Ia, AT2017gfo and the total emission of kilonova plus afterglow have a relatively larger fading rate at the early stage ($\sim1\,{\rm day}$), especially in the optical bands.
+One can directly use fading rates to reject supernovae which comprises the majority of the transient survey background. {A wide-range of kilonova model grids from \cite{dietrich2020} showed that the fading rates of the simulated kilonova populations are almost faster than $0.3\,{\rm mag}\,{\rm day}^{-1}$.
+Thus,} \cite{andreoni2021b,andreoni2021} intended to select kilonova and afterglow candidates from ZT survey database {using the pipeline of \texttt{ZTFReST} \citep[][ a ZTF software to search for kilonovae and fast-evolving transients]{andreoni2021b}} by considering recorded sources having significant fading rates faster than $0.3\,{\rm mag}\,{\rm day}^{-1}$.
+However, as shown in Figure \ref{fig6}, this selection condition may hardly {directly identify kilonovae from discovered fast-evolving transients in the survey dataset.} Comparing with other fast-evolving optical transients except for SN Ia, AT2017gfo and the total emission of {GW170817-like} kilonova plus afterglow have a relatively larger fading rate at the early stage ($\sim1\,{\rm day}$), especially in the optical bands.